 The double-slash (//) after the javascript: protocol is a single-line comment that comments-out the whole URL until it reaches the new-line %0A after the #, the %0A gets decoded into a new-line breaking out of the single-line comment, then the payload follows and is executed.
 If the cross-site scripting is server-side the payload doesn't reach the server.

-Some time ago, whenever script execution was being blocked by the Content-Security-Policy, an easy way to bypass it was to perform dangling markup injection attacks.
-Dangling markup injections are an alternative way of XSS to exfiltrate information from a web page.
+Some time ago, whenever script execution was being blocked by the Content-Security-Policy, an easy way to find a way around it was to perform dangling markup injection attacks.
+Dangling markup injections are scriptless attacks, an alternative to XSS for exfiltrating information from a web page.

 Dangling markup injection attacks are very simple.
 Imagine a web page that has an HTML injection vulnerability like the following example: